Biography of Cecil L. Ragland

 Three Army officers were in charge.
 Our commanding officer was Captain Walter Rice, Infantry Reserve.
 Our medical doctor was 1st Lt.
 Clayton Mather, Medical Reserve.
 The Third Officer was 1st Lt.
 Richard G. Sloan, Cavalry Reserve.

-Some of the many things the C.C.C. boys did at SP-26 was build roads, fire trails, develop wayside park on Highway 1, Beautify Road Triangle to Quantico.
+Some of the many things the C.C.C. boys did at SP-26 was build roads, fire trails, planted trees, beautify road triangle to Quantico, and develop a wayside park on Highway Route 1 and build picnic tables for the park.
+I was assigned to the carpenter group.
+My foreman was Mr. Andrews.
+A fine man.

 As a result the Marines invited the whole camp to have Thanksgiving Dinner with them.
 What a meal, I remember it to this day.
 The Marines could cook as well as fight.
 Semper Fi!